MikeAustin71/es5jspmAngular2/ReadMe.md

  11. Compile 'main.ts' typescript file.
 You should receive zero errors.

  12. Run the app in your browser.
-(See below)
+(See below) When run in the browser, you should only see two warnings in the Chrome Console related to 'Zone'.
+No errors.

 ***
 ## Set Up A Server And Run Application